brian-zZZ/brian-zZZ.github.io-2025.2.20/_pages/about.md

 I am currently work at [Huawei Technolgies](https://www.huawei.com/) as an AI engineer in Shanghai, China.
 My work focuses on the intelligent automated evaluation of Large Language Models (LLMs).
 I will become a PhD candidate at [School of Software and Microelectronics](https://www.ss.pku.edu.cn/), Peking University (北京大学软件与微电子学院) in the fall semester of 2025.
 My research interest includes LLMs, multimodality learning, representation learning, and transferability.

-I graduated from the [University of Chinese Academy of Sciences](https://www.ucas.ac.cn/) (中国科学院大学) with a Master's degree in Computer Technology, advised by [Yunpeng Cai (蔡云鹏)](https://people.ucas.edu.cn/~caiyunpeng).
+I graduated from the [University of Chinese Academy of Sciences](https://www.ucas.ac.cn/) (中国科学院大学) with a Master's degree in Computer Technology, advised by [Yunpeng Cai](https://people.ucas.edu.cn/~caiyunpeng).
 I earned my bachelor’s degree at [College of Electronics and Information Engineering](https://ceie.szu.edu.cn/), Shenzhen University.

 As the first or co-first author, I have published four articles in top-tier journals or JCR Q1-ranked journals with total <a href='https://scholar.google.com/citations?user=P7wwiSMAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.
 I have also presented a conference paper and published an invention patent.